 6. Wieliczka Salt Mine – Great Place to visit In Krakow

-Wieliczka is a bizarre, 700-year old, underground salt mine, with a mind-blowing size of 300 kilometers!
+Wieliczka is a bizarre, 700-year-old underground salt mine with a mind-blowing size of 300 kilometers!
 Via a 2-hour tour, you can visit enormous chapels carved out of the rock, chambers, and clear lakes!
 The tour takes you below the ground to 135 meters for a length of 3 kilometers, which is just 1% of the entire size of the mine!

-Equally as impressive, is that the salt mines were still operational until only a few decades ago.
+Equally as impressive is that the salt mines were still operational until only a few decades ago.

 Entrance fee & getting there

 The mines are about 35 minutes out of Krakow.
-You can make your way there yourself by car or public transport (50 min) or alternatively book onto a fully guided tour from Krakow.
+You can make your way there yourself by car or public transport (50 min) or alternatively book a fully guided tour from Krakow.

 7. Jewish Quarter

 The Jewish Quarter (Kazimierz) is one of the greatest neighborhoods in Krakow.
-The streets here feel different and there is an extraordinary atmosphere of incredible buildings, small cafes, shops, and delicious restaurants.
+The streets here feel different, and there is an extraordinary atmosphere of incredible buildings, small cafes, shops, and delicious restaurants.

 The laid-back vibe and liveliness on the streets make it the ideal place to wander for a bit!
 Visit the Okraglak, a round-shaped market hall with food vendors and local artists.